Posted on November 2, 2019

 It was very unusual for a woman to ever maintain a lighthouse, but in the 19th century, the Key West Lighthouse was.
 Her name was Barbara Marbrity and she took on the job of lighthouse keeper after her husband died.
 He was maintaining the lighthouse when he died very suddenly.
 She took on the duties of lighthouse keeper for over 32 years.
 She was the keeper through three hurricanes and still kept the lighthouse light burning and helping sailors get to the shore.
 There was one hurricane that nearly destroyed the entire lighthouse though.

 As the keeper of the lighthouse, Mabrity would climb 88 steps each and every day that she worked there.
 She was 82 years old when she died and she died as the lighthouse keeper.
 It seemed that her life’s purpose was to pick up her husband’s job when he died and she never slacked on her work that she did there.
+The Coast Guard had the Key West Lighthouse decommissioned in 1969.
+This is when Monroe County took it over and leased it to the Key West Art and Historical Society.
+The society is in charge of maintaining the museum that the lighthouse was turned into.
+Mabrity worked very hard in the keeping of the lighthouse during the many years that she was there.
+She was dedicated and devoted to it and many believe that she was blessed somehow by living through all of the natural disasters that happened.
 This is why many people think that her ghost haunts the lighthouse today!

 Visitors Tell All